Missing Ski Found Trapped in 1,300-Year-Old Ice

 Seven years ago, archaeologists found an exquisitely preserved prehistoric ski on a Norwegian mountaintop, and the team has been searching for the missing counterpart ever since.
-Incredibly, they is now claiming to have found the missing relic.
+Incredibly, they are now claiming to have found the missing relic.

 Archaeologists with the Secrets of the Ice Program uncovered the first ski in 2014, at the Digervarden ice patch in Norway.
 The 1,300-year-old wooden ski was found in an incredible state of preservation, featuring binding made from birch rope and leather straps.
 It was only the second prehistoric ski found with its binding still attached, the other being a slightly older ski found in Mänttä, Finland.